 Emerson Hancock is a 6-foot-4, 215-pound righty who has a high-90s fastball, an effective curveball and a changeup that shows above-average potential.
-He was a possible option for the first-overall pick this year but was inconsistent against average competition in his four starts this spring.
-He posted a 3.75 ERA with 34 strikeouts, three walks and 22 hits allowed in 24 innings against Richmond, Santa Clara, Georgia Tech and UMass.
+He was a possible option for the first-overall pick this year but now appears likely to be a top-six pick.

 7. Pittsburgh Pirates: Heston Kjerstad, OF, Arkansas